-A well-designed garden should include striking foliage, and plenty of colour via beautiful flowers.
+A well-designed and maintained garden should include striking foliage, and plenty of colour via beautiful flowers.
 Summer is the perfect time for some stunning flowering plants to come in.

 As the gardening experts, Amico has compiled seven of our favourite blooms that run for weeks on end in summer.
 You’ll be able to harvest them to fill vases or give to that special someone, while also enjoying a wide variety of colours in your garden bed.
 If you need a little help, feel free to chat to our team about the best options for you.